 Due to the evolving nature of COVID-19, this page will be updated as new information becomes available.

-Getting vaccinated if you’ve had or currently have COVID-19 – If you recently had COVID-19, you may consider delaying your next vaccine dose (whether a primary dose or booster) by three (3) months from when your symptoms started or, if you had no symptoms, when you first received a positive test.
+Getting vaccinated if you’ve had or currently have COVID-19 – If you’ve recently had COVID-19, you may consider delaying your next vaccine dose by three (3) months from when your symptoms started or, if you had no symptoms, when you first received a positive test.

 Reinfection is less likely in the weeks to months after infection.
 However, certain factors could be reasons to get a vaccine sooner rather than later, such as personal risk of severe disease, risk of disease in a loved one or close contact, the local COVID-19 Community Level, and the most common COVID-19 variant currently causing illness.